 Technique Selection

-During the planning phase of each experiment, it is important to establish what questions you want to answer, including what elements you are looking for, how much, their location as well as the chemical state.
-When combined with information you already know, such as your sample’s geometry or some major and minor elements, it is easier to select an appropriate technique that delivers answers in the shortest time possible.
+During the planning phase of each experiment, it is important to know what questions you want to answer, including what elements you are looking for, how much, their location, and the chemical state.
+When combined with information you already know, such as your sample's geometry or some major and minor elements, it is easier to select an appropriate technique that delivers answers in the shortest time possible.

 • Electron spectroscopic imaging (ESI) or contrast tuning – Powerful technique used to image one energy loss window (e.g., zero–, plasmon– or pre-carbon loss) or to scan for different phases or defects